Import

 Amazon Redshift Import Storage

-Data Wrangler stores the datasets that result from your query in a Parquet file in your default SageMaker S3 bucket.
+Data Wrangler stores the datasets that result from your query in a Parquet file in your default SageMaker AI S3 bucket.

 This file is stored under the following prefix (directory):